 - 2 apple, chopped about 2 cups

-- 1 tbsp Fresh lemon juice about half a lemon
+- 1 tablespoon Fresh lemon juice about half a lemon

 - salt and pepper to taste